 Putting 24 Top Diapers to the Test

-In 2013 we took 20 of the most popular and highly regarded diapers and put them through a gauntlet of tests and analysis to figure out what exactly is inside these things and how they compared side-by-side.
-In 2014, we took a step up and tested 24 diapers; giving an even larger group of diapers a chance to vie for our top awards.
-We used a combination of hands-on testing (day-to-day diaper use on real baby bottoms, carefully monitored and annotated), lab testing, and research to compile facts and observations that would allow us to rate each diaper fairly on 6 key performance metrics relative to their competition.
+We tested 24 diapers giving each a chance to vie for our top awards.
+We used a combination of hands-on testing (day-to-day diaper use on real baby bottoms, carefully monitored and annotated), lab testing, and research to compile facts and observations that would allow us to rate each diaper fairly on performance metrics relative to their competition.

 Wait!
 How many diapers are they going to need?